 The Gould Firm helps professionals with license denial, revocation, suspension and reinstatement issues.

 We accept clients in San Diego County and all surrounding areas.
 You can speak with our San Diego professional license defense attorney for additional information on what to do before, during and after a hearing.
-For a free initial consultation, call us at (619) 273-3431 or use our online case review form.

 We also represent individuals, employees and licensees in hearings before other state or federal agencies including: